Catherine Moez, PhD

 Introduction

-I am currently a postdoctoral research fellow at the Centre for the Politics of Feelings at Royal Holloway, University of London (Feb.
+I am a recent political science graduate (PhD 2024), most recently working as a postdoctoral research fellow at the Centre for the Politics of Feelings at Royal Holloway, University of London (Feb.
 2024 - Aug.
 2025).
-Please feel free to contact me at catherine.moez [at] rhul.ac.uk.
+Please feel free to contact me at catherine.moez [at] alumni.utoronto.ca.

 I am interested in quantitative research methodologies, especially with 'unstructured' text and audio data.
-Substantively, I am interested in why and how political discontentment develops, and how politicians can start to rebuild trust.
+Substantively, I am interested in why and how political discontentment develops.

-As a primary focus in this research programme, I use quantitative techniques to explore how politicians of different types (mainstream, anti-establishment) speak and how audiences react.
-I primarily engage with 'Anglosphere' countries but am now working with French and Argentine political video data, as well.
+As a primary focus in this research program, I use quantitative techniques to explore how politicians of different types (mainstream, anti-establishment) speak and how audiences react.
+I primarily engage with 'Anglosphere' countries but have worked with French, Irish, and Spanish language data, as well.

 May 2025: Mapping in R